rootCircle/blog/docs/project/bgit_internals.md

       * **Supported:** `bgit` explicitly looks for and executes **`pre-commit`** and **`post-commit`**.
       * **Unsupported:** It detects other native hooks (like `pre-push` or `commit-msg`) and logs a warning, encouraging users to migrate their logic to the more robust `.bgit/hooks` system.

+> [!NOTE]
+> Projects like [pre-commit](https://github.com/pre-commit/pre-commit) do exists, which help with version controlling hooks, but they are not supported yet on bgit :(

-For the critical commit event, `bgit` orchestrates a clear and predictable sequence:
+For example for the commit event, `bgit` orchestrates a the given sequence:

 1. `.bgit/hooks/pre_git_commit` (Portable `bgit` hook)
 2. Standard Git `pre-commit` (Native hook)